average-kirigiri-enjoyer/in-class-activities/module 21/12-Stu_MERN-Setup/Unsolved/README.md

 ## Server-side Functionality

 * TODO: Add a comment describing the functionality of this block of code in `server/server.js`:

+- if the node environment is set to production mode, serve static files from the dist folder, & send the index.html file within to the client

 ```js
 if (process.env.NODE_ENV === 'production') {